 The Intermediate Step

-- Weekly rehearsals led by conductor Marisa McLeod and instrument-specific sectionals led by local professional musicians.
+- Nine months of weekly rehearsals led by conductor Marisa McLeod and instrument-specific sectionals led by local professional musicians.

 - Three public performances at venues throughout Santa Barbara.

 - Opportunities to perform for Symphony audiences before Symphony concerts.

 - Students receive two free tickets to every regular season Santa Barbara Symphony concert, and access to reduced priced tickets for additional family members.